sjdv1982/cloudless/GUIDE.md

 This should print the same as for the previous test.

-### Test if Redis on the master is reachable from the node, with Docker host networking:

-This test is only necessary if:
-1. the database has a Redis backend,
-2. a database adapter runs on each node.

-- On the master, populate Redis with the Seamless default graph for status monitoring:

-    `seamless python3 /home/jovyan/seamless-scripts/add-zip.py /home/jovyan/software/seamless/graphs/status-visualization.zip`

-- On the node, do:
-    - `seamless-bash -e masterIP`
-    - `ping $masterIP`
-    - `redis-cli -h $masterIP`
-    - type `keys *` and you will see some entries starting with "buf:" and "bfl:".
-    - `exit` (redis-cli)
-    - `exit` (Docker container)

 ### Test master-to-node Seamless-to-Seamless communion, with Docker host networking.
 - On the node, do:
     - `seamless-bash -e masterIP`